HVAC replacement cost in NYC, residential and commercial (2026 guide).

 VRF replacement cost in NYC ranges $45,000 to $400,000+.

-Vinco is a Mitsubishi Diamond Elite contractor and a Daikin Comfort Pro, the two factory authorizations that matter for VRF in NYC.
+Vinco installs both Mitsubishi and Daikin VRF, the two equipment platforms that dominate NYC commercial.
 Read the full VRF replacement scope at /vrf-replacement-nyc and the new VRF install scope at /vrf-installation.

 Same equipment, different borough.